 A woman came running out of a nearby shop: “Hang them all” she shouted.
 Her son hurried out and helpfully offered the mob some rope.
 When they tried to string up a Chinese man from the front porch of a shop belonging to local councilman John Goller he objected strenuously – and was told to “dry up”, or he’d suffer the same fate!
 Finally, when the orgy of violence was over, twenty Chinese men and boys had been murdered.

 In the previous two decades thirty-five people had been lynched in Los Angeles, so vigilantism, regrettably, wasn’t uncommon.
-Only a few months earlier a Frenchman, by the name of Lachenais, had been lynched where the Federal Courthouse is now, but even by the debauched standards of LA the Chinatown Massacre was different.
+Only a few months earlier a Frenchman, by the name of Lachenais, had been hung by an angry mob where the Federal Courthouse is now, but even by the debauched standards of LA the Chinatown Massacre was different.
 When news of it reached the outside world the reaction was one of abject horror.
 Ironically, it was the first thing that really put Los Angeles on the map for people outside California.
 It was reported in all the East Coast newspapers and that was considered worse.
 LA was lobbying for the Transcontinental railroad to stop here and publicity of this nature could be fatal to the boosters’ plans.
 The following year twenty-four men were put on trial for their part in the events of that night, but in the end none were convicted and as quickly as possible the curtains were drawn over the whole affair.
 Five years later the railroad reached Los Angeles and it began its rapid ascent.

 Now the 101 Freeway runs through part of the old Chinatown and most of the rest was knocked down to build Union Station.
 However the Chinese American Museum of Los Angeles is located on part of the footprint of the Coronel and it has a section devoted to the Los Angeles Chinatown Massacre, reminding us of the dangers of intolerance, and that it’s never okay to demonize a section of society based on the fact that their skin color, customs or language are different from the rest.